-Black goo has a twin, white goo, and examining our “living water” and its problematic association with the soul helps us to better understand its evil doppelganger.
-Rabbinic texts on the Curse of Ham talk about the blackening of semen, and compare the process to ruining a coin.
+Black goo has a twin, white goo, and examining our “living water” and its problematic association with the soul helps us to better understand its evil twin.
+Rabbinic texts on the Curse of Ham talk about “the blackening of semen,” and compare the process to ruining a coin.
 “I decree that the image be blackened and the coin be invalidated.”
 The name Ham is evidently derived from the Hebrew word for black —so it’s “Ham goo” — and this image of semen and people becoming black due to a curse brought on by a son seeing his father’s penis will be used in Europe and the US to justify slavery and anti-black racism.
-Even Herodotus, “the first historian,” believed that black bodies produced black semen.
+Even Herodotus, “the first historian,” believed black bodies produced black semen.

 Tangentially, the gooey poop of a newborn fetus is called meconium because it resembles pure, tar-like opium.
 Open up a newborn baby’s diaper and read a mythical story about the separation and collision of worlds, about mothers, dreams, and disgust; woo-woo black goo, it's the excrement before the baby eats food of this world, “in the world but not of it.”
 Be careful: in utero, the sticky black poop can suffocate the fetus in what’s called “meconium aspiration syndrome.”